mclausaudio/Hacker-News-top-stories-scanner/README.md

 ![Search starterd](./readme/results-json.png)

 Now we can visit the page and hit CMD+F to find the term.
-Here's is screenshot of the section from one of the returned results.
+Here's a screenshot of the section from one of the returned results.

 ![Search starterd](./readme/results-webpage-term-highlighted.png)